Wisconsin Highway 36: History

 WIS 36 is unusual in that its route has seen few changes since it was designated in 1918.
 The road originally began in Lake Geneva, approximately 4 mi south of its current terminus, and ended near downtown Milwaukee.
 In 1921, the route was shortened to end at the junction with what was then WIS 57, which later became US 41, and is now WIS 241.
 In 1919, WIS 36 was extended to the west along WIS 50 to Williams Bay, then turned to the south into Walworth County to join WIS 89 (now US 14) to its end at the Illinois state line.

 The route would change again in 1968; WIS 36 terminated at Lake Geneva, and the portion from Williams Bay to Walworth was redesignated as WIS 67.
 Later, in 1987–1988, WIS 120 was extended north from Lake Geneva via WIS 36 to Springfield, and then north along County Trunk Highway G (CTH-G) toward East Troy, placing the end of the highway at its present location.

+The Burlington Bypass was first proposed in the 1990s around the south of the city.
+It was completed in 2010 at a cost of $118 million.
+The route was built out as a four lane roadway, as a result of a major overestimate in the amount of projected traffic.
+For this reason, it was included in WisPIRGs list of highway boondoggles.